-FINANCIAL STATISTICS 2024-10-29
+FINANCIAL STATISTICS 2024-12-10

-Time: 14.00 - 19.00
+Time: 08.00 - 13.00

 Place: TBD

-Approved aid: available to download at the SEB-imbedded homepage of the exam; calculator
+Approved aid: available for download at the SEB-imbedded homepage of the exam; calculator

-Questions about the content of the exam: Examiner (or the TA) plans to stop by the exam venue at the start and one more time during the exam.
+Questions about the content of the exam: The examiner (or the TA) plans to stop by the exam venue at the start and one more time during the exam.

 To upload the R-packages use plain R. If you try to upload the packages in RStudio, your PC might become irresponsive and you need to restart the RStudio or/and computer.
-There is "Word" help file that contains all commands to install packages that are easy to copy/paste.
-Remember to use a separate help file for R-commands available on the homepage of the exam.
+There is ".txt" help file that contains a function to install most of needed packages.
+It is easy to copy/paste.
+There is a separate help file for R-commands available on the homepage of the exam.
 After the packages are uploaded using the nearest mirror site (usually, Umeå), you can link the libraries using RStudio.
 FinTS package is wise to unpack only at the end, when one tests for the ARCH effect.
 If you need to upload some additional packages, do so using plain R. If an R-package you want to use is missing from the provided list, indicate clearly in your exam report the name of the package and for what purpose you use it.
 No IT help is available for this step.